 One of the most common questions asked when starting an online business is whether to buy or build a website.
 Well, the answer depends on various factors and where you are coming from.
-In today’s article, we are going to discuss about that so you can have a better idea on which route to choose.
+In today’s article, we are going to discuss that so you can have a better idea on which route to choose.

 Generally, monetizing from websites will interest two groups of people here – small business owners and online marketers.
-Each has their own approach, hence the website requirements will also vary.
+Each has its own approach, hence the website requirements will also vary.
 The first thing to do is to identify which of these groups you are coming from.
 And then we’ll see how the process works for each.